rickballard/CoCivium/codex/Codex_Identity.md

 ---

-## I. Civium's Identity Layer
+## I. CoCivium's Identity Layer

-In Civium, Identity is:
+In CoCivium, Identity is:

 - **Function-tagged**, not ego-assumed
 - **Pseudonymity-protected**, but accountable